Calculating an AML risk score - what changes under AMLR 2027

 Identifying and responding to the most critical risks in your company is essential for maintaining your AML risks.
-One effective way to achieve this is by calculating a risk score on your customers.
-This blog post will walk you through the essentials of creating an AML risk score: what they are, how to calculate them, and how to use them effectively.
+One effective way to achieve this is by calculating a risk score for your customers.

-1. Keeping Customer Information Up to Date
+Keeping Customer Information Up to Date

 Maintaining up-to-date information on your customers is a critical procedure for your company.
 As new information is retrieved from various sources, it is essential to remember that the risk associated with your customers can change.
 Calculating a risk score continuously and in real-time enables you to act on different risks promptly.

-1. Understanding and Identifying Risk Factors
+Understanding and Identifying Risk Factors

 Risk factors are elements that your company considers to be potential risks.
 Examples include Politically Exposed Persons (PEPs), high-risk geographical areas, and cash-intensive businesses.
 Identifying these risk factors accurately requires a thorough understanding of your business and the types of risks it faces from different perspectives.
 Common areas for evaluating risks include product, service, transaction, delivery channel, geographical, and customer risks.